basho/yokozuna/IMPLEMENTATION.md

 Index Mapping & Cores
 ----------

+Solr has the notion of a [core] [solr_core] which allows multiple indexes to live under the same Solr/JVM instance.
+This is useful because it allows isolation of index files as well as schemas and configuration.
+Yokozuna exposes the notion of cores as _indexes_.
+Each index has a unique name and maps to **one** core.

 * Set `persistent` to `true` in `solr.xml` so that changes during runtime will persist on restart.